Invasion of the Garden Snatcher and Other Tales of Suburban Apocalypse

 Ah, June.
 The absolute best month of the year.
 Such a happy month, so full of promise!
 School winds down, temperatures warm up, and my little suburban patch of the world bursts with green blooming wonder.
 Brightly colored goldfinches have returned to the feeder out back, and a wren has built a nest in the birdhouse beside the patio.
-I sit outside with my morning coffee, listen to the birds sing and feel simply at one with the world as a sense of tranquility and satisfaction--Hold on a minute.
+I sit outside with my morning coffee, listen to the birds sing and feel simply at one with the world as a sense of tranquility and satisfaction — Hold on a minute.
 Has the bamboo started coming up over there?!

 If it's true that civilization carries the seeds of its own destruction, my garden may be ground zero.
 There is a running joke in my household that the title of my next book will be Everything Is Invasive; each plant I put in the ground seems intent on obliterating everything else around it.
 The bishop's weed is trying to kill the vinca; the Solomon's seal wants to strangle the geranium; the black-eyed Susan is determined to demolish the evening primrose; and the columbine keeps popping up where you least expect it, staging sneak attacks on everything.